-The City is the nation's fourth most populous and lies within the fifth largest metropolitan statistical area in the United States - the nine-county, Houston-The Woodlands-Sugar Land metropolitan statistical area (the "MSA").
+The City is the nation's fourth most populous city and lies within the fifth largest metropolitan statistical area in the United States - the ten-county, Houston-The Woodlands-Sugar Land metropolitan statistical area (the "MSA").
 The City and the MSA continue to see year over year population growth.
-For the fiscal year ending June 30, 2023, the estimated population increased to 7.3 million.
+Based on the latest available data from 2023, the estimated population for the MSA increased from 7.34 million to 7.51 million.
 In addition, the overall business environment and available workforce in the State of Texas continues to attract multi-national enterprises and supporting industries to Texas.
-The MSA is home to several Fortune 500 companies, including Phillips 66, Sysco, KBR, ConocoPhillips, Huntsman, and Group 1 Automotive.
+The MSA is home to 24 Fortune 500 companies in 2023, including Phillips 66, Sysco Corp., Enterprise Product Partners, ConocoPhillips, and Occidental Petroleum among others.
 As a result, the primary service region for the CUS entertains a diverse economic base.
 Leading industries include energy, petrochemical, engineering and construction, real estate, aerospace, medicine and health care, transportation, biotechnology, and computer technology.

 Widely recognized as the "Energy Capital of the World," the City is a global center for virtually every segment of the oil-and-gas industry.
 The City is also home to the Texas Medical Center, the world's largest concentration of biomedical research and healthcare institutions, and to the Lyndon B. Johnson Space Center, NASA's center for human spaceflight training, research, and flight control.
-The deep-water Port of Houston is the nation's busiest when ranked by foreign tonnage and the second-busiest by total tonnage.
+The deep-water Port of Houston is the nation's busiest when ranked by foreign tonnage and the fifth-busiest container port as ranked by total tonnage.